 The Thunder Dragon Marathon highlights all of the aspects of Bhutan that make it so special.
-Running through the beautiful Paro Valley the route takes in fantastic scenery and passes many iconic landmarks, like the Tigers Nest Monastery, Paro Dzong and many religious Chorten - a true mountain and cultural experience.
+Running through the beautiful Paro Valley the route takes in fantastic scenery and passes many iconic landmarks making it a true mountain and cultural experience.

-Mostly on trails and mountain paths with some road sections, the route has a number of climbs but with an altitude variation that stays between 2,200m and 2,530m, there are no tremendously difficult sections although it remains a challenging event.
+Run mostly on trails and mountain paths with some road sections, the marathon route has three significant climbs but with an altitude variation that stays between 2,200m and 2,530m and a total ascent of close to 1500m.
+There are no tremendously difficult sections but at this altitude those long uphill drags can be quite challenging.

 GARMIN CONNECT ROUTE MAP WITH PROFILE